rjs02/MA-GPO/README.md

 ## Citations

-Please cite the paper and star this repo if you use the General Preference Representation Model (GPM) and General Preference Optimization (GPO) and find it interesting/useful, thanks!
+Please cite the paper and star this repo if you use the General Preference embedding Model (GPM) and General Preference Optimization (GPO) and find it interesting/useful, thanks!
 Feel free to contact zhangge19951114@gmail.com | yifanzhangresearch@gmail.com or open an issue if you have any questions.

 ```
 @inproceedings{zhang2024beyond,